 (Click here to go straight to the prefix list and save the explanations for later and here for links to more prefix examples and practice.)

 Often-- but not always-- they are used with a root from the same language.

-However, prefixes and roots don't have to match.
-'Hyper,' (‘over’ or ‘excessive’ in Greek) can be combined with ‘active,’ from Latin, to make the common English word 'hyperactive.'
+Prefixes and roots don't have to match.
+'Hyper,' (‘over’ or ‘excessive’ in Greek) can be combined with ‘active,’ from Latin.
+They make the common English word 'hyperactive.'

 3. Several prefixes have more than one form, usually because a different ending sounds better before certain letters.
 These include

 4. There are many more commonly-used prefixes.
 I tried to limit this list of prefixes to the most useful of all, so it would be short enough to learn easily.
 (You can find more complete lists on the Internet or in a good dictionary.)